edwin170/downr1n/README.md

 - you can't downgrade an iphone x if the device is on ios 16

-- downgrading ios 16 to 14 or another version, you will have to bypass the setup somehow. good luck on it.
+- downgrading ios 16 to 14 or another version, you should have backup your activations file in order to after downgrade and boot sucessfully restore them, you can use https://github.com/edwin170/bypassr1n.

-- on ios 13 the touch id doesn't work so the home button on iphone 7 will not work sadly.
+- on ios 13 the touch id doesn't work so the home button will not work sadly.

 - you can't downgrade to ios 14.2 lower on a11 devices